 About this course

-THIS PAGE IS REQUIRED READING BEFORE BEGINNING ALL ACCME-ACCREDITED COURSES
+THIS PAGE IS REQUIRED READING BEFORE BEGINNING ALL ACCME-ACCREDITED ACTIVITIES

-The International Anesthesia Research Society designates each CME activity for a maximum of 1 hour of AMA PRA Category 1 Credit(s)™.
-Physicians should only claim credit commensurate with the extent of their participation in the activity.
+The International Anesthesia Research Society designates this journal-based CME activity for a maximum of 1 AMA PRA Category 1 Credit(s).™ Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-This CME program is supported entirely by the International Anesthesia Research Society.
-There is no commercial sponsorship of this program.
+This CME activity is supported entirely by the International Anesthesia Research Society.
+There is no commercial support for this activity.